rng-guy/NFSMWBartender/README.txt

 The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Basic".

-To DISABLE a given feature of this set, delete its .ini section or the entire file.
-As long as at least one configuration file of this set remains, the two Heat-level bug fixes will be applied.
+To DISABLE a given feature of this set, delete its parameter group or the file containing it;
+the four bug fixes, however, can each only be disabled through the deletion of specific files.

 Before you use this feature set, see the "LIMITATIONS" section further below.